briannalytle/unsupervised_nba/README.md

 # EDA
 ## Unsupervised Learning
 My focus was on four subjects: Defense, Offense, Shooting, and Overall.
 With Principal Component Analysis (PCA) and Kmeans clustering, I identified three different types of players within these four categories.
+These categories or described more in their respective notebookes in the kmeans_investigation folder.
-    - **Types of Defense Players**:
+    - **Types of Defense Players**: The Adapter, DND, The Protector
-    - **Types of Offense Players**:
+    - **Types of Offense Players**: Rising Star, Aggressor, Risker
-    - **Types of Shooters**:
+    - **Types of Shooters**: The Dependent, The Brave Knight, Ol'Reliable
-    - **Overall Types of Players**:
+    - **Overall Types of Players**: Here to be Helped, Caretaker, Ironman

 # Recommendation System
 The goal of the recommendation system is allow a user find other NBA players who play similarily to their player of choice.
 A recommendation system was created for Defense, Offense, Shooting, and Overall metrics.
 The recommendation system is displayed in the flask app as well.